igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Show navigation icon in interface (when showing target, but also as mouse cursor?)
 * When player clicks on non-navigate-able tile, navigate as close to the tile as possible (take dominant distance on x-y coordinate and keep reducing until path is found)
 * Buildings should occupy their full size on sidewalk/sand-only tiles?
-* Buildings should close in the morning! (unless you have a place to sleep inside)
 * Don't spawn/generate actionable object in empty tile surrounded by a closed path
 * Make menu collapsable
 * World must become lighter when morning comes